microsoft/ignite25-LAB564-architect-a-goal-driven-ai-agent-with-copilot-studio/lab/instructions/lab-topics-ai-builder.md

 1. Title: `Get development guidance` - Prompt: `I want to build an agent, what are my options?`
 2. Title: `No-code approach` - Prompt: `I want to create agents without programming`
-3. Title: `Developer approach` - Prompt: `I'm a developer looking for programmatic agent development`
+3. Title: `Developer approach` - Prompt: `I am a developer looking for programmatic agent development`
-4. Title: `Compare approaches` - Prompt: `What's the difference between no-code and pro-code agent development?`
+4. Title: `Compare approaches` - Prompt: `What is the difference between no-code and pro-code agent development?`

 ![The agent configuration page showing the "Suggested prompts" section filled in with the suggested information for the Copilot Extensibility Advisor.](https://raw.githubusercontent.com/microsoft/ignite25-LAB564-architect-a-goal-driven-ai-agent-with-copilot-studio/refs/heads/main/img/create-agent-02.png)